 Image Credit: thailandvisitorinfo.com

 There are several waterfalls in the park, but hardly a couple of them are accessible by a car.
 The Mai Yai Waterfall is one such waterfall flowing on the main road.
 To access all the other waterfalls in the park, you have to hike through the jungle.
-One of the biggest and most beautiful waterfalls in the park is the Ton Kloi Waterfall.
+One of the biggest and most beautiful waterfalls in Thailand is the Ton Kloi Waterfall.
 While hiking for this waterfall, you will pass through many small waterfalls that will charge you up for the hike.

 Explore the Khao Sok Elephant Sanctuaries